Camp Alice |

 Built to protect the establishment of the first capital of Oklahoma Territory.
 A subpost of Fort Reno.
 Also known locally as Camp MacArthur.
 Site located at Noble Ave. and Ash Street.

-Located on the south side of the Cimarron River at Skeleton Creek, seven miles northeast of town.
+Located on the south side of the Cimarron River at Skeleton Creek, seven miles north of Guthrie.
 Established to stop the "Sooners" and "Boomers" before the official start of the 1884 Oklahoma Land Rush.
 It later helped keep law and order in the area.
 A subpost of Fort Reno.

 (1889), near Kingfisher